 Environmental Geography and Sustainability

-Environmental Geography and Sustainability is intended for students who want a broad background in the social and environmental sciences that relates to applied environmental management.
+Environmental Geography and Sustainability is for students who want to pursue training in physical and social aspects of environmental and sustainability science.

 Description: Environmental Geography and Sustainability focuses on the interactions between people, government policies, natural resources, and the environment.

 Career examples: Sustainability consultant, environmental manager, eco-educator, community organizer, environmental regulator, and more.
 See information from the United Nations on Green Jobs here.